Notion: Handling Different File Types and Media with Ease – Images, Documents, Videos

 How Notion Handles Different File Types and Media

 Notion is a versatile collaboration tool that not only allows you to create and organize text but also supports a wide range of file types and media.
 Whether you want to add images, documents, audio files, or videos, Notion provides a seamless and modern experience for handling these elements.
-In this article, we will explore how Notion manages different file types and media, highlighting its robust feature set and capabilities while reflecting current best practices.
+In this article, we will explore how Notion manages different file types and media, highlighting its robust feature set and capabilities with current best practices.

 Images